nc-tamu/nc-k8s-ws/README.md

 # Kubernetes session

 ## Starting local kubernetes cluster
-To start a local kubernetes cluster based on the k3d distribution, run the following command in the current directory from powershell
+To start a local kubernetes cluster based on the k3d distribution, run the following command in the project root directory from powershell

-`..\bin\k3d.exe cluster create --config .\config.yml`
+`.\bin\k3d.exe cluster create --config .\config.yml`

 When the cluster is started, check that you are able to communicate with the cluster by retrieving a list of all active nodes in the cluster:

-`..\bin\kubectl.exe get nodes`
+`.\bin\kubectl.exe get nodes`

 which should yield a result like this:
 ```